Honda CR-V (fourth generation)

-The fourth-generation Honda CR-V is a compact crossover SUV manufactured by Honda since 2011, replacing the third-generation CR-V. It debuted as a concept model called the CR-V Concept in Los Angeles, United States in September 2011, and went on sale in the country in December 2011.
+The fourth-generation Honda CR-V is a compact crossover SUV manufactured by Honda from 2011 to 2018, replacing the third-generation CR-V. It debuted as a concept model called the CR-V Concept in Los Angeles, United States in September 2011, and went on sale in the country in December 2011.
 It was introduced in Japan in November 2011 and went on sale a month after.